-To learn more about maximizing your retirement savings, talk to your financial advisor and tax professional.
+To learn more about maximizing your retirement savings, talk to your financial professional and tax professional.

 1 Source: Plan Sponsor Council of America, 59th Annual Survey, 2016.
 Most recent data available.

-Please see IRS Publications 560 and 590 for additional information about the retirement accounts and retirement plans discussed inthis piece.
+Please see IRS Publication 560 and 590 for additional information about the retirement accounts and retirement plans discussed in this piece.

 Important Risks: Investing involves risk, including the possible loss of principal.

-This information has been prepared from sources believed reliable but the accuracy and completeness of the information cannot beguaranteed.
+This information has been prepared from sources believed reliable but the accuracy and completeness of the information cannot be guaranteed.
 This material and/or its contents are current at the time of writing and are subject to change without notice.
-This materialmay not be copied, photocopied or duplicated in any form or distributed in whole or in part, for any purpose, without the express writtenconsent of Hartford Funds.

 Hartford Funds Distributors, LLC, Member FINRA.